-- C. Pressure Recording - 1.
-The Contractor is to provide a connection on his test apparatus for the District to install a pressure recorder during the pressure and leakage tests. - 3.3 DISINFECTION - A. During construction, take precautions to protect pipe interiors, fittings, and valves against contamination.
+- A. Disinfection of all water lines and appurtenances shall be in conformance with the latest revision of AWWA C651. - B. During construction, take precautions to protect pipe interiors, fittings, and valves against contamination.
 When pipe laying is not in progress (e.g., at the end of the day's work), place watertight plugs in the ends of all pipe already in the trench; if water accumulates in the trench, leave the plugs in place until the trench is dry.
-Complete the joints of all pipes in the trench before stopping work for any reason. - B. If dirt or other foreign material that has gotten into a pipe will not, in the opinion of the A/E, be removed by flushing, clean the interior of the pipe, and swab with a disinfecting solution of 5 percent hypochlorite. - C. Table I shows how much chlorine is needed for each 100 feet of line for pipes of various diameters.
+Complete the joints of all pipes in the trench before stopping work for any reason. - C. If dirt or other foreign material that has gotten into a pipe will not, in the opinion of the District, be removed by flushing, clean the interior of the pipe, and swab with a disinfecting solution of 5 percent hypochlorite. - D. Tablet/Granule Method The tablet method consists of placing calcium hypochlorite granules or tablets in the water line during installation and then filling the line with potable water to create a chlorine solution.
+This method may be used only if the pipes and appurtenances are kept clean and dry during constructions.